Xilinx/Vitis_Libraries/graph/docs/src/guide_L1/namespace_xf_graph.rst

     *
         - config

-        - the control parameter of the primitive which contains: sourceNUM, similarityType, dataType, startID, rowNUM and colNUM of each processing unit(PU)
+        - the control parameter of the primitive which contains: sourceNUM, similarityType, dataType, startID, rowNUM, and colNUM of each processing unit(PU)

     *
         - sourceWeight